bobbyiliev/introduction-to-docker-ebook/ebook/en/content/006-docker-networking.md

 ## Attaching containers to a network

-To practice what you'ce just learned, let's create two containers and add them to a Docker network so that they could communicate with each other using their container names.
+To practice what you've just learned, let's create two containers and add them to a Docker network so that they could communicate with each other using their container names.

 Here is a quick example of a `bridge` network: